wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     *   (f) an officer or agent of the society who has authority to issue a certified copy of a document on behalf of the society or otherwise certify on behalf of the society does not have authority to warrant that the copy is a true copy or to so certify---

-    unless that person knows or by reason of that person's position with or relationship to the society ought to know of the matter referred to in paragraphs (a), (b), (c), (d), (e), or (f), as the case may be, of this subsection.
+    unless that person knows or by reason of that person's position with or relationship to the society ought to know of the matter referred to in paragraphs (a), (b), (c), (d), (e), or (f), as the case may be.

     (2) A society or a guarantor of an obligation of a society may not assert against a person dealing with the society or with any person who has acquired any property, rights, or interests from the society that a document has not been properly sealed by the society if---